UoB-COMSM0166/2025-group-20/README.md

 </p>

 # Sustainability (Scarlett)
 With sustainability becoming an increasingly urgent global priority, it is imperative that we find simple, everyday ways to engage people in more environmentally friendly behaviours.
-Therefore, when designing our game, Smoothie Operator, we wanted to ensure that sustainable thinking was a part of the development process.
+Therefore, when designing our game, Smoothie Operator, we wanted to ensure that sustainable thinking was part of the development process.
 To do this, we first needed to understand the sustainability impact of our game.
 Our analysis was based on the Sustainability Awareness Framework (SusAF), which is divided into five sectors: individual, technical, social, environmental, economic (Becker et al., 2015).
 We decided to focus primarily on the environmental, individual and social dimensions as they were more relevant to our game than technical and economical at this stage:

 ### 1)	 The individual dimension refers to personal freedom and fulfilment :